Menu

 The FIP Technology Advisory Group is made up of people with expertise and/or interest in areas related to its scope.
 It is expected that every member of the FIP Technology Advisory Group should be an individual member of FIP to serve on the Advisory Group.
 Would you like to join the group?
 Find more information about FIP membership and further member benefits here.

-• Digital therapeutics and wearables – assessing new digital therapies (e.g. apps treating chronic conditions) and wearable health tech, ensuring pharmacists are prepared to counsel patients on their use (as seen in the 2023 TAG session on digital therapeutics in diabetes)
+TAG co-delivers regular Digital Events to upskill and inform pharmacists on technology trends.
+For example, a specific FIP Digital Event dedicated to Digital therapeutics and wearables assessed digital therapies (e.g. apps treating chronic conditions) and wearable health tech, ensuring pharmacists are prepared to counsel patients on their use (as seen in the 2023 TAG session on digital therapeutics in diabetes).

-The FIP TAG has also produced several resources to inform pharmacists on technology trends:
+The FIP TAG has produced several resources to inform pharmacists on technology trends:

 Contact: Please contact Ms Paula Cohen for more information about the Advisory Group at paula@fip.org.